telerik/xaml-docs/controls/radmap/features/routing.md

 The __RadMap__ provides unified route search architecture which uses functionality of the different routing services.
 This allows you to calculate route between different locations on the map.

+>important The __BingRouteProvider__ is marked as __obsolete in R1 2017__ and will be __removed in R2 2017__.
+It uses Bing SOAP Routing service that will be stopped in June 2017.
+Please use __BingRestMapProvider__ and its IBingRestRouteProvider implementation based on Bing REST services.

 This topic will focus on the following:

 * [Routing Providers](#routing-providers)